 laser treatment

-Laser removal of adenoids consists in the effect on the tissue of radiation, which causes a local increase in temperature, evaporation of water from cells (vaporization) and the destruction of hypertrophic growths.
-The method is not accompanied by bleeding, this is its plus, but there are also significant disadvantages:
+Laser removal of adenoids consists of exposure of tissue to radiation, which causes a local increase in temperature, evaporation of water from cells (vaporization) and destruction of hypertrophic growths.
+The method is not accompanied by bleeding, this is its advantage, but there are also significant disadvantages:

-• The inability to control the depth of exposure, because of which there is a risk of damage to healthy tissues;
+• Inability to control the depth of exposure, which creates a risk of damage to healthy tissue;

-• The need for the availability of appropriate equipment and highly qualified personnel.
+• The need for appropriate equipment and highly qualified personnel.

 Plasma coagulators and coblation systems also used by some clinics.
-These methods can significantly reduce the pain that occurs in the postoperative period, and are also practically bloodless, therefore, are indicated for patients with blood coagulation disorders.
+These methods can significantly reduce the pain that occurs in postoperative period, and are also practically bloodless, therefore they are indicated for patients with blood clotting disorders.

-Coblation is exposure to "cold" plasma, when tissues are destroyed or coagulated without burns.
+Coblation is the effect of “cold” plasma when tissues are destroyed or coagulated without burns.
 Advantages - high accuracy and efficiency, safety, short recovery period.
-Among the disadvantages are the high cost of equipment and training of surgeons, recurrence of adenoiditis, and the likelihood of cicatricial changes in the tissues of the pharynx.
+Among the disadvantages are the high cost of equipment and training of surgeons, recurrence of adenoiditis, and the likelihood of scarring in the tissues of the pharynx.

 As you can see, there are many ways to get rid of the pharyngeal tonsil, and choosing a specific one is not an easy task.
-Each patient needs an individual approach, taking into account age, anatomical features of the structure of the pharynx and nose, psycho-emotional background, concomitant pathology.
+Each patient requires an individual approach, taking into account age, anatomical features structures of the pharynx and nose, psycho-emotional background, concomitant pathology.

 Postoperative period

-As a rule, the postoperative period is easy, complications can be considered a rarity with a correctly selected operating technique.
-On the first day, a rise in temperature is possible, which is knocked down by the usual antipyretic drugs - paracetamol, ibufen.
+As a rule, the postoperative period is easy; complications can be considered rare if the surgical technique is chosen correctly.
+On the first day, a rise in temperature is possible, which is reduced by conventional antipyretic drugs - paracetamol, ibufen.

-Some children complain of sore throats and difficulty breathing through the nose, which are caused by swelling of the mucous membranes and trauma during surgery.
-These symptoms do not require specific treatment (except for nasal drops) and disappear within the first few days.
+Some children complain of sore throat and difficulty breathing through the nose, which are caused by swelling of the mucous membranes and trauma during the operation.
+These symptoms do not require specific treatment (except nasal drops) and disappear within the first few days.

-The patient does not eat for the first 2 hours, and for the next 7-10 days he adheres to the diet, since nutrition plays a significant role in the restoration of tissues of the nasopharynx.
-A few days after the operation, soft, mashed food, mashed potatoes, cereals are recommended.
-The child can be given special baby food for babies, which will not injure the pharyngeal mucosa.
-By the end of the first week, the menu expands, you can add pasta, omelet, soufflé from meat and fish.
-It is important that the food is not hard, too hot or too cold or too chunky.
+The patient does not eat for the first 2 hours, and for the next 7-10 days he adheres to a diet, since nutrition plays a significant role in the restoration of nasopharyngeal tissue.
+For several days after the operation, soft, pureed food, purees, and porridges are recommended.
+The child can be given special baby food for babies, which will not cause injury to the pharyngeal mucosa.
+By the end of the first week, the menu expands; you can add pasta, omelet, meat and fish soufflé.
+It is important that the food is not hard, too hot or cold, or composed of large pieces.

-In the postoperative period, carbonated drinks, concentrated juice or compote, crackers, hard biscuits, spices, salty and spicy dishes are strongly not recommended, which enhance local blood circulation with the risk of bleeding and can injure the mucous membrane of the pharynx.
+In the postoperative period, carbonated drinks, concentrated juice or compote, crackers, hard cookies, spices, salty and spicy dishes that contribute to increased local circulation with a risk of bleeding and can injure the mucous membrane of the pharynx.

-1. bath, sauna, hot bath are excluded for the entire recovery period (up to a month);
+1. bathhouse, sauna, hot bath are excluded for the entire recovery period (up to a month);

-2. going in for sports - not earlier than in a month, while the usual activity remains at the usual level;
+2. playing sports - no earlier than a month later, while normal activity remains at the usual level;

-3. it is advisable to protect the operated person from contact with potential carriers of a respiratory infection; the child is not taken to kindergarten or school for about 2 weeks.
+3. It is advisable to protect the person undergoing surgery from contact with potential carriers of a respiratory infection; the child is not taken to kindergarten or school for about 2 weeks.

-Medical therapy in the postoperative period is not needed, only nasal drops, narrowing the vessels and providing a local disinfecting effect (protargol, xylin), are shown, but always under the supervision of a doctor.
+Drug therapy in the postoperative period is not needed, only nasal drops are indicated, which constrict blood vessels and have a local disinfecting effect (protargol, xylin), but always under the supervision of a doctor.

-Many parents are faced with the fact that after treatment, the child continues to breathe through the mouth, out of habit, because nothing prevents nasal breathing.
-This problem is fought with special breathing exercises.
+Many parents are faced with the fact that after treatment, the child continues to breathe through the mouth, out of habit, because nothing interferes with nasal breathing.
+This problem is dealt with through special breathing exercises.

-Complications include bleeding, purulent processes in the pharynx, acute inflammation in the ear, recurrence of adenoiditis.
-Adequate anesthesia, endoscopic control, and antibiotic protection can reduce the risk of complications to a minimum in any of the surgery options.
+Complications include bleeding, purulent processes in the pharynx, acute inflammation in the ear, and relapse of adenoiditis.
+Sufficient pain relief, endoscopic control, and antibiotic protection make it possible to minimize the risk of complications with any of the surgical options.

-Removal of the adenoids is one of the methods of treatment of pathological proliferation of the nasopharyngeal tonsil.
-It is prescribed if the child is diagnosed with complications caused by adenoids (impaired nasal breathing, hearing loss, chronic inflammation of the nasopharynx), and drug therapy does not bring a positive result.
+Removal of adenoids is one of the methods of treating pathological proliferation of the nasopharyngeal tonsil.
+It is prescribed if a child is diagnosed with complications caused by adenoids (impaired nasal breathing, hearing loss, chronic inflammation of the nasopharynx), and drug therapy does not bring a positive result.

-Removal of adenoids, which is carried out in a child, regardless of his age group, is a radical method of treating a nasopharyngeal disease called adenotomy.
+Removal of adenoids, which is carried out in a child regardless of his age group, is a radical method of treating nasopharyngeal disease, called adenotomy.

-Therapeutic manipulations of this type are a full-fledged surgical operation, which is aimed at excising excessively enlarged lymphoid tissue.
-It is of it that the nasopharyngeal tonsil consists, which has undergone hyperplasia and disrupted the normal air circulation in the upper respiratory tract.
+Therapeutic manipulations of this type are a full-fledged surgical operation, which is aimed at excision of excessively enlarged lymphoid tissue.
+It is what the nasopharyngeal tonsil consists of, which has undergone hyperplasia and disrupted the normal air circulation in the upper respiratory tract.

 The table below shows the types of surgical intervention, as well as the specifics of its implementation:

-Removal of adenoids in a child occurs at stages 3 and 4 of adenoiditis
+Removal of adenoids from a child occurs at stages 3 and 4 of adenoiditis

-FullProvides for a complete resection of the pharyngeal tonsil, which has undergone pathological effects and greatly increased in size.
-The decision on complete excision of the adenoids is made by the otolaryngologist based on the results of the examination.
-Lymphoid tissue is completely excised if it is severely altered by a chronic inflammatory process, is a source of chronic infection and no longer performs its physiological functions.
+FullProvides for complete resection of the pharyngeal tonsil, which has undergone pathological influence and has greatly increased in size.
+The decision to completely excise the adenoids is made by an otolaryngologist based on the results of the examination.
+Lymphoid tissue is completely excised if it is severely altered by a chronic inflammatory process and is a source of chronic infection and no longer performs its physiological functions.

-Classical adenotomyDuring the removal of the nasopharyngeal tonsils, a special surgical instrument is used - adenotome knife.
-The main disadvantages of this type of removal of adenoids are the narrow field of view, as well as profuse bleeding, which opens immediately after cutting off the lymphoid tissue.
+Classic adenotomyDuring the removal of nasopharyngeal tonsils, a special surgical instrument is used - an adenotom knife.
+The main disadvantages of this type of adenoid removal are the narrow field of view, as well as heavy bleeding, which occurs immediately after cutting off the lymphoid tissue.
 Due to this, the wound healing time increases, which can last from 7 to 10 days.

-EndoscopicOne of the most common and effective techniques for performing adenotomy.
-In the process of carrying out surgical procedures, an adenotome knife and an endoscope are used.
-The doctor performing the treatment sees the object of surgery and removes exclusively lymphoid tissue, which disrupts air circulation in the nasopharyngeal cavity.
+EndoscopicOne of the most common and effective methods of performing adenotomy.
+In the process surgical procedures an adenotom knife and an endoscope are used.
+The doctor performing the treatment sees the object of surgical intervention and removes exclusively the lymphoid tissue that disrupts air circulation in the nasopharyngeal cavity.

-The cost of removing the adenoids depends on the type of surgery being performed.
-Conventional surgical intervention without the use of expensive medical equipment, as well as with the use of an endoscope, is carried out free of charge in public health institutions.
+The cost of adenoid removal depends on the type of surgery performed.
+Conventional surgery without expensive medical equipment, as well as with the use of an endoscope, is carried out free of charge in public health institutions.

-Innovative methods of excision of the nasopharyngeal tonsils using a cold plasma and laser instrument are carried out in private clinics, and the average cost of this type of medical services is 3000-4000 rubles.
+Innovative techniques for excision of nasopharyngeal tonsils using cold plasma and laser instruments are carried out in private clinics, and the average cost of medical services of this type is 3000-4000 rubles.

 Advantages and disadvantages of removing adenoids in a child

-Removal of adenoids in a child is a surgical intervention on the tonsils of the nasopharynx, which involves damage to the soft tissues and mucous membranes located in the circumference.
+Removal of adenoids in a child is a surgical intervention on the tonsils of the nasopharynx, which involves damage to the soft tissues and mucous membrane located in the circumference.

-The advantages of surgical removal of the adenoids are as follows the results that can be achieved after surgical procedures:
+The advantages of surgical removal of adenoids are as follows: results that can be achieved after surgical procedures:

-• nasal breathing is restored, which was completely or partially absent before;
+• nasal breathing is restored, which was previously completely or partially absent;

-• a deep and full sleep returns to the child, since before that he could not sleep normally due to a constantly stuffy nose;
+• deep and good sleep, since before that he could not sleep normally due to a constantly stuffy nose;

-• a violation of the bite and the development of the lower jaw is prevented, because with adenoids, breathing is possible only through the mouth, which remains constantly open (there is an incorrect formation of the zygomatic-orbital joints);
+• malocclusion and development of the lower jaw are prevented, because with adenoids breathing is only possible through the mouth, which remains constantly open (incorrect formation of the zygomatico-orbital joints occurs);

-• the child is less likely to have colds and infectious diseases of the nasopharynx;
+• the child is less likely to suffer from colds and infectious diseases of the nasopharynx;

-• the risk of developing concomitant diseases of the upper respiratory tract in the form of sinusitis, sinusitis, frontal sinusitis, which are often diagnosed in children with not removed adenoids, is reduced;
+• the risk of developing concomitant diseases of the upper respiratory tract in the form of sinusitis, sinusitis, frontal sinusitis, which are often diagnosed in children with unremoved adenoids, is reduced;

-• snoring disappears, which occurs in every 2nd child with hyperplasia of the nasopharyngeal tonsils;
+• snoring, which occurs in every 2nd child with hyperplasia of the nasopharyngeal tonsils, disappears;

 • timely removal of adenoids prevents otitis media and hearing loss;

-• normal speech and diction develops, the child stops talking in the nose.
+• normal speech and diction develops, the child stops speaking through his nose.

-The disadvantages of surgery are the following risks:
+The disadvantages of surgical intervention are the following risks:

-• about 25% of operations to remove the nasopharyngeal tonsils end in a relapse of the disease, which comes back again after a prolonged cold, SARS, flu;
+• about 25% of operations to remove nasopharyngeal tonsils end in a relapse of the disease, which returns again after a long cold, acute respiratory viral infection, or flu;

-• a focus of chronic infection may develop in the nasopharynx, which will lead to the frequent and unreasonable appearance of a runny nose, purulent discharge;
+• a focus of chronic infection may develop in the nasopharynx, which will lead to frequent and causeless appearance of a runny nose and purulent discharge;

-• the child will receive psychological stress caused by the type of blood, surgical instruments (the consciousness of children 3-5 years old is not yet ready for the fact that manipulations will be performed deep in their oral cavity, which will lead to the release of blood, pain and restrictions on food intake);
+• the child will receive psychological stress caused by the sight of blood, surgical instruments (the consciousness of children 3-5 years old is not yet ready for the fact that manipulations will be performed in the depths of their oral cavity, which will lead to the release of blood, pain and restrictions on eating);

-• there is always a risk of bacterial infection, which can lead to complications, cause the formation of abscesses, cause a prolonged inflammatory process;
+• There is always a risk of a bacterial infection, which can lead to complications, cause the formation of abscesses, and cause long-term inflammatory process;

-• damage to receptors, nerve endings and loss of smell (the child simply ceases to distinguish smells).
+• damage to receptors, nerve endings and loss of smell (the child simply ceases to distinguish odors).

-All the pros and cons of surgical removal of the adenoids are explained to the child's parents before the appointment of the date of surgery.
-Excision of the nasopharyngeal tonsils using a laser or cold plasma instrumentation minimizes all of the above disadvantages and risks.
+All the pros and cons surgical removal adenoids are explained to the child’s parents before setting a date for surgery.
+Excision of the nasopharyngeal tonsils using a laser or cold plasma instruments minimizes all of the above disadvantages and risks.

-Indications for the removal of adenoids in a child
+Indications for removal of adenoids in a child

-Removal of adenoids in a child is a radical method of treatment, the need for which is determined exclusively by an otolaryngologist.
+Removing adenoids from a child is a radical treatment method, the need for which is determined exclusively by an otolaryngologist.

-Surgical excision of enlarged tonsils of the nasopharynx is indicated if the child has the following signs of pathology:
+Surgical excision of enlarged nasopharyngeal tonsils is indicated if the child has the following signs of pathology:

 • there is no breathing through the nose, the child tries to inhale, but the lymphoid tissue blocks the lumen of the respiratory canal;

-• the child is always with an open mouth;
+• the child is always with his mouth open;

-• at night, the baby is worried about strong snoring, which can be heard throughout the room;
+• the baby is bothered at night heavy snoring, which can be heard throughout the room;

 • the child often suffers from colds and infectious diseases, suffers from chronic rhinitis;

-• concomitant complications of adenoid developed in the form of sinusitis, sinusitis, frontal sinusitis;
+• concomitant complications of the adenoid developed in the form of sinusitis, sinusitis, frontal sinusitis;

 • drug treatment does not bring a positive therapeutic result;

-• the child's hearing began to decline, speech and diction were disturbed, he began to sing;
+• the child’s hearing began to decline, his speech and diction were impaired, he began to hum;

-• there was a risk of developing dental problems associated with a constantly open mouth, drying out of the mucous membrane of the gums, palate, inner surface of the cheeks and tongue, and the formation of an irregular bite.
+• there is a risk of developing dental problems associated with a constantly open mouth, drying out of the mucous membrane of the gums, palate, inner surface of the cheeks and tongue, and the formation of malocclusion.

 Parents who believe that their child does not need surgery to remove enlarged adenoids have the right to refuse surgery.
-They are provided with a form of a document in which they indicate that they have been explained the need for surgical treatment of the child, as well as the consequences of the lack of appropriate therapy.
+They are provided with a document form in which they indicate that the need has been explained to them surgical treatment child, as well as the consequences of the lack of appropriate therapy.

-Contraindications to the removal of adenoids in a child
+Contraindications to removal of adenoids in a child

-Removal of adenoids in a child is not a complicated surgical operation, which is well tolerated and also has a minimum number of complications.
-Despite this, there are a number of restrictions on its implementation.
+Removing adenoids from a child is not a complicated surgical operation that is well tolerated and also has a minimal number of complications.
+Despite this, there are a number of restrictions to its implementation.

 It is contraindicated to remove adenoids in the following cases:

-In the process of examining the child and preparing him for the operation, the attending physician may discover other grounds that completely exclude the surgical intervention, or that require temporary therapy.
+In the process of examining the child and preparing him for surgery, the attending physician may discover other reasons that exclude surgical intervention completely, or require temporary therapy.

-What examinations need to be done before removing adenoids in a child
+What examinations need to be completed before removing adenoids from a child?

-Before scheduling a date for removal of the nasopharyngeal tonsils, the child must pass the following tests and undergo an instrumental examination of the body:
+Before setting a date for removal of nasopharyngeal tonsils, the child must undergo the following tests and pass the instrumental examination body:

-In addition to the above types of examination, the child undergoes a general analysis of blood and urine.
+In addition to the above types of examination, the child takes general analysis blood and urine.
 Before prescribing a diagnosis, the attending physician palpates the nasopharynx and performs anterior rhinoscopy by examining the surface of the adenoids through the nasal openings.

 Preparing to remove adenoids from a child

-Before carrying out a surgical operation, it is necessary to observe a number of rules that will ensure the normal passage of the process of removing the adenoids and minimize the risk of complications.
+Before surgery it is necessary to follow a number of rules that will ensure the normal progress of the adenoid removal process and minimize the risk of complications.

 The following preparatory steps are performed:

-Removal of adenoids in a child is not a difficult surgical operation, but it requires the right psychological attitude and moral endurance.
-Especially if the surgery is performed in a traditional surgical way without using an endoscope.
+Removing adenoids from a child is not a complex surgical operation, but it requires proper psychological mood and moral endurance.
+Especially if the surgery is performed using the traditional surgical method without the use of an endoscope.

 This method of surgical treatment of adenoids is still used in district hospitals with a poor material and technical base, where there are no endoscopic devices.
-Parents need to set the child up for the fact that the operation will be quick, and that it is extremely necessary for his health.
+Parents need to encourage their child that the operation will go quickly, and that it is extremely necessary for his health.

 Excision of the nasopharyngeal tonsils can be performed in several ways.
-The procedure for removing adenoids depends on what kind of surgical intervention was chosen by the attending physician and the parents of the baby.
+The procedure for removing adenoids depends on what type of surgical intervention was chosen by the attending physician and the baby’s parents.

 Surgical method